WeblateOrg/weblate/docs/admin/support.rst

 Purchased support packages can optionally be integrated into your Weblate subscription management interface, from where you will find a link to it.
-Basic telemetry is also reported back to Weblate about your installation.
+Basic instance details about your installation are also reported back to Weblate.

 .. image:: /images/support.png